ssc-spc-ccoe-cei/gcp-documentation/Onboarding/Client.md

 ## <a name='Createtier2monorepo'></a>1.
 Create `tier2` monorepo

-Follow the "Create New Deployment Monorepo" section in [Repositories.md](./Repositories.md) to create one `tier2` monorepos.
+- For Experimentation, we do not require this step as all packages are deploy in a single monorepo `gcp-experimentation-tier1`.

-The name of the repo has to follow this convention: `gcp-<client-name>-tier2`
+- For Dev, PreProd and Prod, follow the "Create New Deployment Monorepo" section in [Repositories.md](./Repositories.md) to create one `gcp-<client-name>-tier2` monorepos.

 ## <a name='BuildtheClientLandingZone'></a>2.
 Build the Client Landing Zone